Prismatic Dieudonn\'e theory: Introduction

+Assume from now on that $R$ is quasi-regular semiperfectoid.
+The proof of fully faithfulness is ultimately reduced to the identification of the syntomic sheaf $\Z_p(1)$ (as defined using prismatic cohomology) to the $p$-adic Tate module of $\mathbb{G}_m$, a result of Bhatt-Morrow-Scholze recently reproved without $K$-theory by Bhatt-Lurie (\cite[Theorem 7.5.6]{bhatt2022absolute}).
+(A former version of this paper attempted to prove fully faithfulness using the strategy of \cite{scholze_weinstein_moduli_of_p_divisible_groups} (following an idea of de Jong-Messing) : one first proves it for morphisms from $\mathbb{Q}_p/\mathbb{Z}_p$ to $\mu_{p^{\infty}}$ and then reduces to this special case.
+This reduction step works fine in many cases of interest -- such as characteristic $p$ or $p$-torsion free quasi-regular semiperfectoid rings -- but we encountered several technical difficulties while trying to push it to the general case.)
 Once fully faithfulness is acquired, the proof of essential surjectivity is by reduction to the perfectoid case.
 One can actually even reduce to the case of perfectoid valuation rings with algebraically closed fraction field.
 In this case, the result is known, and due - depending whether one is in characteristic $p$ or in mixed characteristic - to Berthelot and Scholze-Weinstein.

 Finally, \Cref{complements} gathers several complements to the main theorems, already mentioned above : the classification of finite locally free group schemes of $p$-power order over a perfectoid ring, Breuil-Kisin's classification of $p$-divisible groups over the ring of integers of a finite extension of $\Q_p$, the relation with the theory of displays and the description of the Tate module of the generic fiber of a $p$-divisible group from its prismatic Dieudonn\'e crystal.